iguessthislldo/opendds-devguide-converter/devguide/getting_started.rst

 This must be a structure or a union.
 The structure or union may contain basic types (short, long, float, etc.
 ), enumerations, strings, sequences, arrays, structures, and unions.
-See section :ref:`IDL Compliance` for more details on the use of IDL for OpenDDS topic types.
+See section :ref:`introduction--idl-compliance` for more details on the use of IDL for OpenDDS topic types.
 The IDL above defines the structure Message in the Messenger module for use in this example.

+.. _getting_started--keys:

 Keys
 ----

+..
+    Sect<2.1.1.2>

 The ``@key`` annotation identifies a field that is used as a key for this topic type.
 A topic type may have zero or more key fields.